dani832m/toucan-library/README.md

 </head>
 ```

-Place the script immediately before the body tag closes as shown below
+Place the script immediately before the body tag closes as shown below:

 ```html
 <body>